richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

   longitudeField: "lon",
   // defaults to "__OBJECTID"
   objectIdField: "myOid",
+  // defaults to simple renderer
+  renderer: renderer,
+  // defaults to null
+  popupTemplate: template,
   // create timeInfo for temporal visualization
+  // defaults to null
   timeInfo: {
     startField: "time", // name of the date field
     interval: {